nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

 ## About this very simple chatbot

-See https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr for a **sample Voice API application** using this very simple chatbot to connect voice calls and get a voice interaction with this text-only chatbot.
+See https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr for a **sample Voice API application** using this very simple chatbot to connect voice calls and get voice interactions with this text-only chatbot.

 You may edit the source code file very-simple-bot.js to add additional sample requests/responses in the dictionaries and create new ones for additional languages.